| Activities

 Europe and the European Union organised by the Professor Barbara Haskel of McGill University

-* Séance d’information sur la SPEQUE (Simulation du Parlement européen Canada Québec Europe), le 17
+and supported in part by the IES. * Séance d’information sur la SPEQUE (Simulation du Parlement européen Canada Québec Europe), le 17

 novembre 2004.
 Pour plus d’information sur la SPEQUE : http://www.specque.qc.ca/